gonzalt03/my-warehouse/README.md

 - *More unit tests analyzing the sending of emails*

-- *Create a custom exception, to avoid using the default spring exception.*
+- *Create a custom exception, to avoid using the default spring exception.* - Use I18N to understand return errors in the sending language.